What is laryngeal cancer?

 - Pain or other difficulties when you swallow.

-- Lump in the neck or throat.
+- Lump in your neck or throat.

-- Dysphonia, trouble making voice sounds.
+- Trouble making voice sounds (dysphonia).

 - Ear pain.